Skip to Content

 Set these once for the rest of the guide:

-- Choose Sign up and register with email or connect a Web3 wallet (Privy).
+2. Choose Sign up and register with email or connect a Web3 wallet.
 Either path creates a self-custodial Loaf account suitable for API trading.

-Bots are available to all account types on dev; production may impose additional checks for onramp, offramp, or wholesale flows.
-See Portfolio and Offerings in the API reference when you need those capabilities.
+Bots are available to all account types on dev; production may impose additional account or KYC checks (for example wholesale offerings).
+See Offerings when you need primary-market subscription.

 Store recovery and wallet credentials securely.
 Loaf does not hold your keys; lost access cannot be reset through support in the same way as a centralized exchange password.